Near-optimal learning with average H\"older smoothness: Introduction

 A seminal work on recovering functions with spatially inhomogeneous smoothness from noisy samples is \citet{MR1635414}.
 Arguably in the spirit of $\mu$-dependent H\"older smoothness, some of the classic results on $k$-NN risk decay rates were refined by \citet{DBLP:journals/corr/ChaudhuriD14} via an analysis that captures the interplay between the metric and the sampling distribution.
 Another related notion is that of {\em Probabilistic Lipschitzness} (PL) \citep{urner:13a,urner:13,DBLP:conf/colt/KpotufeUB15}, which seeks to relax a hard Lipschitz condition on the regression function.
 While PL is in the same spirit as our notion, one critical distinction from our work is that, while existing analyses of learning under PL have focused specifically on binary classification, our interest in the present work is learning real-valued functions.

-The main feature setting this work apart from others studying regression under average smoothness is that our notion is defined with respect to a {\em general, unknown} measure $\mu$.
-Other such notions typically fix $\mu$ at a single known measure, which furthermore is almost invariably uniform (or Lebesgue).
+As previously mentioned, the main feature setting this work apart from others studying regression under average smoothness is that our notion is defined with respect to a {\em general, unknown} measure $\mu$.
 The notable exception is, of course, \citet{ashlagi2021functions} --- who introduced the framework of efficiently learning smooth-on-average functions with respect to an unknown distribution.
 Although extending their definition from Lipschitz to H\"older average smoothness was straightforward, optimal minimax rates are likely inaccessible via their techniques, which relied on empirical covering numbers.
 Estimating the magnitude of these random objects was a formidable challenge, and \citeauthor{ashlagi2021functions} were only able to do so to within an additive error decaying with sample size; this sampling noise appears to present an inherent obstruction to optimal rates.
-Thus, our results required a radically novel technique to overcome this obstruction.
+Thus, our results required a novel technique to overcome this obstruction, which we did by tightly controlling the bracketing entropy.
 Our H\"older-type extension is a direct adaptation of the Pointwise Minimum Slope Extension (PMSE) developed for the Lipschitz special case by \citeauthor{ashlagi2021functions}, which in turn is closely related to the one introduced by \citet{MR2431047}.